m19v/m19v.github.io/docs/tutorials/computer-science/networking.md

 A **router** is a networking device that forwards data packets between computer networks using IP addresses.
 Routers operate on the _network layer_, the third layer of the _OSI model_ ;

+### Wireless Access Point

+A **wireless access point**, or just **access point** (AP), is a networking hardware device that allows other Wi-Fi devices to connect to a wired network or wireless network.
+As a standalone device, the AP may have a wired connection to a _switch_ or _router_, but, in a _wireless router_, it can also be an integral component of the router itself.

+### Wireless LAN Controller

+A **wireless LAN controller** (WLC) is a network device used to monitor and manage wireless access points in an organization.
+WLCs are connected to routers and allow devices from across the organization to connect to the router via access points.

+### Lightweight Access Point

+A **Lightweight Access Point** (LWAP) is a type of wireless access point (AP) which is managed, configured and controlled by wireless LAN controller (WLC).
+Unlike LWAP, autonomous access points operates independently and does not need WLC.

 ## Computer network types by scale